Braint-Tech/template-web/next-base/README.md

 ## Steps to get up and running

 1. Download the zipped file structure
-1. Copy the files into your project folder
+1. Unzip the contents of `next-base` folder into your project folder
 1. Update the `name` in the `package.json` file
 ```
   {